Zekt/g0v-digest/README.md

 GET `/api/line` - XML RSS for LINE Today.

-PUT `/api/line/tick` - Update the UUID of XML.
+PUT `/api/line/tick` - Update the UUID of the XML.

-PUT `/mailchimp` - Set up a new campaign with the newest post in database.
+PUT `/mailchimp` - Set up a new campaign with the most recent post in database.